sammeh543/CycleTrackApp/README.md

 ## Getting Started

-The application will create a `data` folder to store your health information locally.
-No data is sent to external servers.
+The application stores all your health information locally in the included `data` folder.

 ### Configuration (Web/Server Mode Only)